rahulgupta1009/URL_Shortener/README.md

 # URL_Shortner
-I have use two libraries ;
+I have used two libraries ;

 i) tkinter for the GUI